 You may use your admission letter in which the amounts that you will receive for your scholarship are clearly mentioned.
 You may also use the attestation letter that you receive from either the financial aid office or the donor confirming that you have been granted a scholarship.
 The attestation letter will usually be sent only by Email unless the student requests a formal letter.

 We normally only accept your and your spouse’s (if applicable) and/or your parents’ latest tax declaration from the fiscal year.
 However, as this document may not be available, in certain exceptional circumstances, you may also provide us with proof of your and your parents’/spouse’s income in other forms such as an employment contract indicating salary or recent salary slips, bank statements indicating available funds, proof of all other sources of funding such as savings, annuities, investments, family contribution etc. If you receive any other type of grant and/or loan, please provide us with this evidence.
-If a tax declaration is unavailable, please send us a letter explain why you are providing us with another proof of income.
+If a tax declaration is unavailable, please send us a letter explaining why you are providing us with another proof of income.

 I am an independent student and my parents are not helping me financially.
 What proof of income should I submit?